OUR BLOG

 If you are reading this via email, the video function will not operate.
 Click here to watch the videos.

-According to Smithsonian, “more than 50 billion tons of topsoil have eroded in the Midwest.”
-In this 12-minute video by CNBC Business News, Andrea Miller interviews soil experts from The Rodale Institute, The Soil Health Institute, farmers from the field, and others on soil erosion and what can be done to solve it
+In this 12-minute video by CNBC Business News, Andrea Miller interviews soil experts from The Rodale Institute, The Soil Health Institute, and Midwest farmers to explore the causes of soil erosion and potential solutions for addressing it.

-Posted by Kaitlyn Ersek on Apr 6, 2023 9:30:00 AM
+Posted by Kaitlyn Ersek on Mar 27, 2025 9:00:00 AM

 Kaitlyn Ersek